MikeMcElroy/react-redux-starter-kit/README.md

 The Forms application structure is based on the `Counter` structure, which you can still refer back to in this repo for suggestions.

+Submissions can be made via forked Github repo or gzip of the modified files.

 The remainder of the README is copied verbatim from the original repo.
 ==================================================================================================